Everyone loves a good laugh but did you know that “belly buster” or “chortle” just might be good for your health as well?

 Laughter is good for your heart

-Recent studies have found that people who enjoy laughing and laugh often are helping their heart.
-Research has found that laughing helps to increase oxygen rich blood flow in your body.
+Recent studies have found that people who enjoy laughing and laugh often are helping their hearts.
+Research has found that laughing helps to increase oxygen-rich blood flow in your body.
 Endorphins are released which creates a chemical rush that counters the negative feelings and stress.
-Studies and researchers have found that laughing is similar to a good workout or listening to music in regards to the release of endorphins.
+Studies and researchers have found that laughing is similar to a good workout or listening to music in regard to the release of endorphins.

 Laughter helps to burn calories

 You might not want to stop going to the gym or that long walk but laughing does burn calories.
 Laughter isn’t a workout plan but it does add a small assist to the fitness goal.
 When you laugh, you raise your heart rate and you raise your ability to burn calories.
 Research has found that having a good laugh can burn between 10-40 calories depending on how hard you are laughing over a 15-minute period.